- This event has passed.

 This conversation will cover:

-- Energy + Democracy: Voting rights is one of the most pressing issues of our time.
-How does voter engagement intersect with action on climate and justice?
+- Energy + Democracy: Voting rights and civic engagement are two of the most pressing issues of our time.
+How does community engagement intersect with action on climate and justice?

 Carolina Ortiz | she/her | COPAL